Loading...

 Stay Hydrated

-Add a small amount of vinegar, such as apple cider vinegar, to your meal or as a dressing.
-It can help in moderating blood sugar levels.
+Add a small amount of apple cider vinegar to your meal or dressing, which may aid in reducing post-meal glucose spikes.

 Mindful Eating